Pop icon Prince is suing fans who posted his live performances on Facebook or blogs - to the tune of £605,000 each.

 "Defendants rely on either Google's Blogger platform or Facebook, or both, to accomplish their unlawful activity," court papers read.
 "Rather than publishing lawful content to their blogs, they typically publish posts that list all the songs performed at a certain Prince live show and then provide a link to a file sharing service where unauthorized copies of the performance can be downloaded."

 Prince's lawyers claim to have discovered more than 363 illicit links on one website alone, which he says will "continue to cause substantial, immediate and irreparable injury" that cannot be adequately remedied through the courts.

-Prince performs on stage at the Stade de France in Paris in 2011 The music legend is an experienced piracy fighter, having sued or attempted to sue those who use his material without permission multiple times in the past.
+The music legend is an experienced piracy fighter, having sued or attempted to sue those who use his material without permission multiple times in the past.

 In 2007, he filed an unsuccessful lawsuit against The Pirate Bay in the US, France and Sweden but this time, he has bypassed file-sharing websites to sue the fans who share links on social media instead.

 Members of online fan community prince.org seem largely unsupportive of their idol's latest legal mission.
 "Is this a joke?
 What a black day in Prince history," one user wrote, while another said: "Crazy guy.
 Not like he needs the money either, he's loaded!"